Treatment for Allergy

 What is avoidance?

-Suggestions for avoiding (some) allergens
+Suggestions for staying away from (some) allergens

 Stay indoors when the pollen count is high and on windy days

-Dust proof your home, particularly the bedroom.
+Dust proof your home, especially the bedroom.

 Get rid of wall-to-wall carpet, Venetian blinds, down-filled blankets or pillows, and closets filled with clothes when possible.